notasausage/pi-hole-unbound-wireguard/README.md

 **Note**: If you get an error that says the host identification has changed, you’ll need to remove the old entry (the one with the same static IP address) from your `~/.ssh/known_hosts` file first, then try again.

-##### Generate Client SSH Keys
+##### Passwordless SSH Access
+It's possible to [configure the Raspberry Pi to allow a computer to access it without providing a password each time](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) you try to connect.
 In your Mac's Terminal app, generate SSH key pairs with:
 ```
 ssh-keygen -t rsa -b 4096
 ```